 FERPA also permits disclosure to the parents of a student regarding the student's violation of any federal, state or local law, or if any rule or policy of the school, governing the use or possession of alcohol or a controlled substance if the school determines the student committed a disciplinary violation and the student is under 21.

-Information may also be disclosed for health and safety reasons and as a result of a disciplinary hearing to an alleged victim.
+Information may also be disclosed for health and safety reasons and to an alleged victim as a result of a disciplinary hearing.

-The college may disclose the following directory information: The student’s name, major field of study, dates of attendance, grade level, enrollment status (e.g., full-time or part-time), participation in officially recognized sports, weight and height of members of athletic teams, degrees, honors and awards received.
+The college may disclose the following directory information: The student's name, major field of study, dates of attendance, enrollment status (e.g., full-time or part-time), participation in recognized sports, degree or certificate earned, term degree or certificate awarded, and honors received.
 Students may request in writing that the college not release directory information through written notice to the Registrar.

 - Some records may be withheld by the college.
 Academic transcripts are withheld including online access and a block on the student record may be imposed if the student has a financial obligation to the college.

 - Students may not inspect financial information of their parents, confidential letters associated with admissions, and records to which they have waived their inspection rights.

 - The college will not release records that are not owned by the college.

 - In addition, the US Department of Defense has authorized branches of the US military to access directory information from US colleges for recruitment purposes.
 Directory Information under this provision, called the “Solomon Act,” includes name, address, telephone listing, date and place of birth, level of education, academic major, degrees, received and the educational institution the student most recently was enrolled.
 Students who object to the release of the above information to military recruiters may request that this information not be released by written notification to the appropriate CCS Registrar's Office.

 Requests and Appeal Procedures (WAC 132Q-02-370)